beginning of content

 Falls

 You can help prevent falls by following the nutrition and exercise advice above.
 Your doctor may also give you some exercises to do to reduce your risk of falling.
-It is useful to review your medicines too.
+It is useful to ask your pharmacist to review your medicines too.

 Vision and hearing